hannahlivnat/simplebudget/planning/planning.md

 * Have data structure figured out - relationship between user and financial data, how it's stored.
 Complete the data schemas and test.

 __By Thursday end of day:__
 * Have RESTful routes complete and views completed for both users, sessions, and budget data.
-Start debugging any remaining errors
+Start debugging any remaining errors x

 __By Friday end of day:__
 * Have third database and routes complete for budget goals